 Deemed Lifetime of Efficient Equipment

 The expected life of an interior fixture is 20 years.
 However due to the backstop provision in the Energy Independence and Security Act of 2007 that requires by January 1, 2020, all lamps meet efficiency criteria of at least 45 lumens per watt, the baseline replacement would become equivalent to a CFL in that year.
-The expected measure life for CFL fixtures installed June 2012 – May 2013 is therefore assumed to be 8 years.
-For bulbs installed June 2013 – May 2014, this would be reduced to 7 years and should be reduced each year.
+The expected measure life for CFL fixtures installed in 2018 is therefore assumed to be 3 years.
+For bulbs installed in 2019, this would be reduced to 2 years and should be reduced each year.

 Deemed Measure Cost